 Please feel free to ask away or you can contact me at james at freeplay dot org.

-- This topic was modified 4 months, 1 week ago by James Bailey.
+- This topic was modified 11 years ago by soho.

 The fish you are using for your jerky appear to be farm-raised, which I won’t eat or feed to my dog.
 The Foster Farms chicken seems to be a step above standard factory farmed chickens, including prudent use of antibiotics.